livingdocsIO/documentation/core/livingdocs-editor/styleguide.md

 ## Description

-In styleguide/templates/main.html you can those two directives:
+In styleguide/templates/main.html you can add those two directives:

 - Styleguide include